Dibbler/MountAndGladius/README.md

-# MountAndGladius2
+# Mount And Gladius II
-Mount &amp; Gladius 2 mod for Mount And Blade: Bannerlord
+Mount &amp; Gladius II mod for Mount And Blade: Bannerlord